govau/design-system-components/packages/strong-list/README.md

-@gov.au/department-list
+@gov.au/strong-list
 ============

-> A navigation list style for listing many departments.
+> A list style for emphasising parts of a list item, useful for repeating phrases across that list’s items.

 ## Content